 Welcome to the exciting world of a 4-month-old.
 By now you have probably noticed that your infant is much more active both physically and verbally.
-Not only does he or she respond to your approaches, he or she actively participates with family members in play and initiates some of the interactions.
+Not only does your child respond to your approaches, he or she actively participates with family members in play and initiates some of the interactions.
 This is your baby's way of learning about the world.

-Your baby might be so interested in what is going on, he or she seems uninterested in eating.
+Your baby might be so interested in what is going on that he or she seems uninterested in eating.
 A change to a quieter room might help.
-Be aware that infants this age can become over-stimulated or "overloaded" with activity.
+Be aware that infants this age can become overstimulated or "overloaded" with activity.
 Your infant might give subtle clues that he or she is tired of playing and activity.
 Your baby should be calmed at these times.

 As your infant becomes more mobile, some additional safety issues become important.
 Please refer to the safety information listed below.

 - Make sure smoke detectors are in good working order by testing them once a month.
 Change batteries every six months.

 - Always use a car seat.
 Make sure the car seat is properly positioned (rear-facing) in the back seat of the car.